-My new picture book featuring five little piggies and one very big surprise comes out in hardcover on April 16, 2018.
+My new picture book featuring five little piggies and one very big surprise comes out in hardcover and ebook on April 16, 2018.
 Watch Out for Wolf! is illustrated by the wonderful Charles Santoso.
 To learn more about the book, click here.

 Read illustrator Charles Santoso’s and my interview with Mr. Schu about the process of creating the book here.